KateMwende/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Prints "Hello World”, followed by a new line to the standard output.
+Prints "Hello World”, followed by a new line to the standard output
 Displays a confused smiley
 Display the content of the /etc/passwd
 Display the content of /etc/passwd and /etc/hosts Display the last 10 lines of /etc/passwd
 Display the first 10 lines of /etc/passwd
 Displays the third line of the file iacta
 Creates a file
 writes into the file ls_cwd_content
 Duplicates the last line of the file iacta